Had the best few weeks being a part of I'm a Scientist. Thanks everyone!

 My pronouns are she/her.

-My Work: I am a science storyteller sharing the latest discoveries by making videos, writing articles, on social media and more!
+I am a science storyteller sharing the latest discoveries by making videos, writing articles, on social media and more!

 I started my job just over a year ago because I loved science and I loved being creative.
 So I left the lab behind and started a career in science communication – a career I didn’t know existed 3 or 4 years ago!